pmean/build-website/text/14/data-codebook.md

 ---
-title: "PMean: What should go into a data codebook"
+title: "What should go into a data codebook"
 author: "Steve Simon"
 source: "http://blog.pmean.com/data-codebook/"
 date: "2014-05-31"